Women’s Struggles Brought to Light

-HE NAMED ME MALALA is an intimate portrait of Malala Yousafzai, who was wounded when Taliban gunmen opened fire on her and her friends’ school bus in Pakistan’s Swat Valley.
-The then 15-year-old teenager, who had been targeted for speaking out on behalf of girls’ education in her region of Swat Valley in Pakistan, was shot in the head, sparking international media outrage.
+This was the first of many documentaries about women’s struggles and inspired this post.
+HE NAMED ME MALALA is an intimate portrait of Malala Yousafzai, wounded when Taliban gunmen opened fire on her and her friends’ school bus in Pakistan’s Swat Valley.
+The then 15-year-old teenager, targeted for speaking out on behalf of girls’ education in her region of Swat Valley in Pakistan, was shot in the head.
+This sparked international media outrage.
 An educational activist in Pakistan, Yousafzai has since emerged as a leading campaigner for the rights of children worldwide and in December 2014, became the youngest-ever Nobel Peace Prize Laureate.

-I didn’t know this came out until a few weeks ago when it was being promoted as a special on National Geographic.
-I knew then, I wanted to use as inspiration for this post, as an example for women’s struggles.
+I didn’t know this came out until a few weeks ago.
+It was being promoted as a special on National Geographic.
+I knew then, I wanted to use as inspiration for this post.
+It was an excellent example of documentaries about women’s struggles.

 Her parents played a large part her in passion for education, as her father was a teacher of a private school and huge supporter of education, he always encouraged her to speak out for her right for education.
 He even chose her name after woman, who died giving support to the Afghan army against the British.

 While in Britain, no one has heard of her, in Afghanstan Malalai (or Malala) is a legend.
 Eventually there came a point in the battle where the Afghan army, despite their superior numbers, started to lose morale and the tide seemed to be turning in favor of the British.
 Her words gave many of the Afghan fighters and ghazis a new resolve and they redoubled their efforts.
 But then Malala was herself struck down and killed.
 “It is better to live one day as a lion, than 100 years as a slave,” she said.